 And what was my mistake?
-Painting the porch floor white.

 I know the porch looks great in this photo.
 I loved it after we painted it.
 Even if I had to clean it for an hour before I took this photo.

 I need to mention when we took these photos for the curb appeal reveal of the home, the painter only painted the porch floor white in the front.
 The remaining 3/4 of the porch floor (the side and back) had not been painted.
-Thank heavens.

 A few feet to the left was where the porch floor hadn’t been painted.
 It looked just fine.
 Because the dirt didn’t show on the non-painted floor.

-Most of you know this home is going to be used as a short term rental.
+Most of you know this home was going to be used as a short-term rental.
 It suddenly occurred to me that every time the cleaning crew cleaned our house there would be at least an hour required to clean the porch too.
 Ugh.
-This was a huge problem.

 I was told by a few friends that I could just paint the porch floor grey.
 But I didn’t want a grey porch floor.